Securities Lending: How Investors Use a Stock Loan for Short Selling

 Short Sale Transactions

-When stock traders, money managers, or investors think a certain stock is going to drop in value in the near future, they ask a brokerage to loan stock to them so that they can put it on the market and find a buyer.
-Once the loaned stock sells, the trader waits for the stock's price to drop, buys it at the lower price, returns it back to the brokerage firm from which it was borrowed, and pockets the proceeds.
+When stock traders, money managers, or investors think a particular stock is going to drop in value in the near future, they ask a brokerage to loan stock to them so that they can put it on the market and find a buyer.
+Once the loaned stock sells, the trader waits for the stock's price to drop, buys it at the lower price, returns it to the brokerage firm from which it was borrowed, and pockets the proceeds.

-In a nutshell, a short sale transaction is basically selling something the investor doesn't own at a higher price, then buying it at a lower price later to make a profit.
+In a nutshell, a short sale transaction is selling something the investor doesn't own at a higher price, then buying it at a lower price later to make a profit.
 If the stock, once sold, actually increases in price rather than decreasing, the investor must buy shares at this higher price to return to the lender and take a loss on the transaction.

 Stock Loan Mechanics

 To facilitate short sell trades, the short seller must borrow the designated stock for delivery to the buyer.
 Since most of the stock shares held on behalf of brokerage firms for their clients are registered in the name of the brokerage firm (known as "street name"), these firms can draw upon this pool of shares to lend out.
-The interest charged on stock loans normally is the same rate that the firm charges on margin loans.
+The interest charged on stock loans is typically at the same rate that the firm charges on margin loans.

 A margin loan is money lent to an investor for the purposes of buying stock.
 The margin loan allows the investor to buy more stock than she could afford on her own, and she pays interest on the amount borrowed.
-If the value of the purchased stock drops below the amount of margin loan provided, the brokerage does a "margin call," requiring the investor to immediately pay off the borrowed money.
+If the value of the purchased stock drops below the amount of margin loan provided, the brokerage does a "margin call," requiring the investor to pay off the borrowed money immediately.

 Why Brokerages Loan Stock